SenPei-CU/SenPei-CU.github.io/_pages/talks.md

 ## [Victoria Lynch](https://scholar.google.com/citations?user=4b-RO54AAAAJ&hl=en)
 ### Postdoctoral Research Fellow
-Victoria Lynch is a postdoctoral scientist in the Environmental Health Sciences Department at Columbia Mailman School of Public Health, where she also completed her PhD in August 2022.
+Victoria (Tory) Lynch is a postdoctoral scientist in the Environmental Health Sciences Department at Columbia Mailman School of Public Health, where she also completed her PhD in August 2022.
 Her doctoral work examined the association between flooding and waterborne infectious diseases with a particular focus on Legionnaires' disease.
 As a postdoctoral research fellow, she continues to study the effect of extreme events, namely cyclonic storms and large flood events, on a broader range of health outcomes and among vulnerable populations including outdoor workers and people in carceral facilities.

 <figure style="float: left; margin: 0 20px -10px 0;">